 - An assortment of seasonal veggies – I love using cherry tomatoes, squash, kale, zucchini, sweet potatoes or whatever came in the farm box that week.

-- Fresh seasonal herbs chopped finely (currently we have chives and basil, but you can use cilantro, parsley, or anything you have on hand.
-You can even substitute with dried if fresh herbs aren’t handy)
+- Fresh seasonal herbs or greens chopped finely (currently we have kale, chives, and basil, but you can use cilantro, parsley, or anything you have on hand.
+You can even substitute with dried if fresh herbs aren't handy)

 - Creme fraiche, sour cream, or yogurt (optional for finishing) Wanna make your own yogurt?
 Find starter cultures and yogurt makers here.

 - Rinse the chicken, making sure to remove the giblet bag.
 No need to pat dry, just plop it into the slow cooker and season generously with sea salt and black pepper.
 Add the giblets right into the pot for added flavor and nutrients (you can pull them out once they're cooked.)